Strange Ways (2020)

 But that is exactly where Amanda Coleman, heist artist and Abra-killer, must go.

 Somewhere in London, a mysterious blackmailer has enough evidence to put Amanda’s head in a noose and ensure her only remaining daughter, Michaela, is right alongside her when it happens.

 To save Michaela, Amanda must assassinate one of Coldwater’s most infamous residents.
 But the only way in is as an inmate.

 But a notorious Abra-killer like Amanda can expect a few old enemies in a prison full of mages, and they have their own plans…

-Strange Ways will be available in ebook and audio from 22nd June 2020.
+Strange Ways is available in ebook and audio.

 The End of the Line (2019)